mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentHomelessProgramAssociationsApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: application/vnd.ed-fi.studenthomelessprogramassociation.minnesota-sisvendor-profile.readable+json
+ - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 <a name="getstudenthomelessprogramassociationsbyid"></a>
 # **GetStudentHomelessProgramAssociationsById**
-> EdFiStudentHomelessProgramAssociationReadable GetStudentHomelessProgramAssociationsById (string id, string ifNoneMatch = null)
+> EdFiStudentHomelessProgramAssociation GetStudentHomelessProgramAssociationsById (string id, string ifNoneMatch = null)

 Retrieves a specific resource using the resource's identifier (using the \"Get By Id\" pattern).